MaximilianKlein92/London-Crime/README.md

 ### Data Ethics & Privacy

 This project uses only publicly available, aggregated crime data published by the Greater London Authority.
-No personally identifiable information (PII) is included.
+No personally identifiable information is included.
 All data is already anonymized and aggregated to ward level for privacy protection.

 **License**: This data is licensed under the **UK Open Government Licence (OGL v2)**, which permits:
 - Free use (including commercial use)